mimbres/YourMT3/README.md

 - System requirements for fully reproducing result: 500GB disk space, 80G (recommended) GPU memory
 - We are going to present this work (YourMT3+) as an ISMIR Late-breaking Demo next month in Milano.

-Currently I am working on removing some unpublished parts of code, and I promise the upload in a couple of weeks before ISMIR2023.